JonasGrutter/JonasGrutter/README.md

 ### Hi there 👋

+I am Jonas, student in computational sciences at ETHZ.
+This account is intended to share with you the projects I've done so far!

+- 🔭 I’m currently working on Dense representation learning in Robotics.

 <!--
 **JonasGrutter/JonasGrutter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.